MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-extend.md

 # Extend your desktop application with modern UWP components

-Before you begin, decide whether your Windows 10 experience requires a separate UWP project.
-Most of them don't.
-To create many Windows 10 experiences, you can call UWP APIs directly from your desktop application.
-We often use the term "enhance" to describe that process, and you can read more about it here: [Enhance for Windows 10](desktop-to-uwp-enhance.md).
+Some Windows 10 experiences (For example: a touch-enabled UI page or a Windows Hello security verifier) must run inside of a modern app container .
+If you want to add these experiences, extend your desktop application with UWP component.
+But first, decide whether your Windows 10 experience requires one.
+In many cases you can call UWP APIs directly from your desktop application, so before you review this guide, see [Enhance for Windows 10](desktop-to-uwp-enhance.md).

- Users won't know this though, and you can create a seamless connection with that UI by using an interprocess communication mechanism called app services.
+>[!NOTE]

- This sample shows you how to "extend" your desktop application with a modern map control.
-We use the term "extend" because like most modern touch-enabled UIs, the map control must run in a UWP process, and because this process is separated from your desktop application process, it behaves more like an extension to your desktop application as oppose to an enhancement.
+>This guide assumes that you've created a Windows app package for your desktop application by using the Desktop Bridge.
+If you haven't yet done this, see [Desktop Bridge](desktop-to-uwp-root.md).

 If you're ready, let's start.